...

 When you trek through Oirase Gorge in the afternoon, you can store your luggage at Oirase Stream Gifts and Restaurant (渓流の駅おいらせ).

 Another option is to head straight to your accommodation at Lake Towada from Tsuta Onsen for a quick drop-off.
-After that, you can either rent a bicycle and cycle back to Yakeyama or take either the JR Bus Mizuumi-Gō (みずうみ号) or Oirase-Gō (おいらせ号).
+After that, you can either rent a bicycle and cycle back to Yakeyama or take either the JR Bus Mizuumi-Go (みずうみ号) or Oirase-Go (おいらせ号).

-Day 4 – Lake Towada
+Day 5 – Lake Towada

-Lake Towada ⇒ Towada City
+Lake Towada ⇒ Hachinohe

-Lake Towada (十和田湖) isn’t just a beautiful lake that straddles both Aomori and Akita Prefecture in North-eastern Japan.
+Lake Towada isn’t just a beautiful lake that straddles both Aomori and Akita Prefecture in North-eastern Japan.
 Whether you prefer water sports, taking a stroll around the virgin forest, or just like to eat, Lake Towada is a destination for everyone!

 For more information, please refer to our article on Lake Towada (=゚ω゚)ノ.